git-abhinav/mcs-205/readme.md

 3. Check-Out account
 ## Framework and Technologies to be used
 * Server-Side : PHP(generate dynamic page content, sends and receives cookies, well documented and tested code readily  available)
+* Proper session management to provide hastle free experience for the seller on the website.
-* For UI - Bootstrap(ease of use, well documented code readily available)
+* ~~For UI - Bootstrap(ease of use, well documented code readily available)~~

 ## Security measures
 * This site has HTTPS.